Updated Feb 6 2022

 Even if you plan on never racing or going off-road, I would still highly recommend doing an off-road course or a track day.

 Many places offer beginner experiences for less than the price of a night out.

 With an off-road course, you’ll learn machine control on a level you never thought possible.

 You’ll realise that having the back tyre slide out on gravel isn’t the end of the world.
 You will be surprised at what motorcycles and tyres are capable of.

-But more importantly, you can take what you learn in an off-road setting and use it on the road.
+But more importantly, you can take what you learn in an off-road or track setting and use it on the road.